Article to understand fields, formats of /etc/shadow file. Learn each field in detail and how it can be modified.

 Since its normal text file, commands like cat, more will work without any issue on it.

-/etc/shadow file has different fields separated by colon.
-There are total of 8 fields in shadow file.
+/etc/shadow file has different fields separated by a colon.
+There are a total of 8 fields in the shadow file.
 They are –

 - Encrypted password